Ask any seasoned presenter and she’ll admit a simple truth. People don’t remember many details from a keynote, if at all.

 “The way we remember something influences our ability to recall it.
 If we remember something rich with sensory detail—what an item smells, tastes, looks, sounds, and feels like—we retain it much more vividly than if we just go for the broad strokes.”
 Nick Morgan, skills coach and author, No More Boring Meetings

 So what does this mean for event organizers?
-An important part of your role is to design experiences that align with your stakeholders’ and attendees’ emotional world.
+An important part of your role is to design experiences that align with your stakeholders’ and attendees’ emotional worlds.

 In a nightmare scenario the event team of a trade fair about regional artisanal food, for example, find out their visitors flocked to the fast food stand just outside the main hall.
 Imagine a virtual reality developers’ convention where the wifi doesn’t work too well.
 Or an event about diversity and empowerment with an all-male panel (yes, that does still happen in this world).